paveloom-university/Stellar-Astronomy-Laboratory-Workshop-S09-2021/README.md

 ./julia.bash kill
 ```

+### Pluto

-This project also provides Pluto notebooks.
+This project provides Pluto notebooks.
 You can interact with them in the web interface:

 ```bash
 julia --project=. -e "using Pkg; Pkg.instantiate()"